mgsperandii/perswebsite/content/post/getting-started/index.md

 ---

 ## Overview

-A few things about me:

-- [x] Vegetation scientist
+I am very new to blogging, so I thought I'd start with an introductory post.

+I am a vegetation scientist broadly interested in biodiversity monitoring.
+My main research focus is the multi-faceted analysis of patterns and drivers of temporal vegetation change, but I am also interested in evaluating the effectiveness of protected areas in maintaining and/or improving the conservation status of EU habitats.

+So far, I have been mostly working in Mediterranean coastal dunes and dry grassland.

-- [x] with a strong focus on temporal ecology.
-After obtaining a PhD from Roma Tre University (2020), I spent the last two years in Valencia, where I was a post-doc in [Francesco de Bello](https://functionaldiversitylab.com)'s lab at the Desertification Research Centre (Spanish National Research Council).
-There, I focused on understanding the mechanisms regulating the stability of plant communities.
-Very recently (October 2022) I landed in Brno, where I am currently an ERA fellow at Masaryk University.
-My research interests center on analyzing multiple facets of temporal dynamics, as well as assessing the effectiveness of protected areas on natural habitats.
-While being also a member of the Italian Society for Vegetation Science, I am particularly involved in the [International Association for Vegetation Science](https://www.iavs.org/default.aspx).
-Between 2019 and 2021 I served in the Steering Committee of the [Young Scientists](https://www.iavs.org/page/working-groups_young-scientists) working group, and I am currently chairing the [Ecoinformatics](https://www.iavs.org/page/working-groups_ecoinformatics) working group.
-I am also involved in the [LOTVS](https://lotvs.csic.es) initiative, a global collection of permanent vegetation plots.
+I am particularly involved in the [International Association for Vegetation Science](https://www.iavs.org/default.aspx).
+Between 2019 and 2021 I served in the Steering Committee of the [Young Scientists](https://www.iavs.org/page/working-groups_young-scientists) working group, and I am currently chair of the [Ecoinformatics](https://www.iavs.org/page/working-groups_ecoinformatics) working group.
+I am also a member of the Italian Society for Vegetation Science and of the Italian Chapter of the Society for Conservation Biology.

+I am also part of the [LOTVS](https://lotvs.csic.es) initiative, a global collection of permanent vegetation plots.